 - Don’t save emails with sensitive or non-public information on your email application (Outlook).
 Emails with such information should be exported to a more secure electronic location and then deleted from the email application.

-There are a number of additional protection steps and training that can be used and CCLS can provide suggestions on how best to customize based on a firm’s business practices.
-Contact email@example.com or call (619) 278-0020 with questions, or to find out how CCLS can help.
+There are a number of additional protection steps and training that can be used and Core Compliance & Legal Services, Inc. can provide suggestions on how best to customize based on a firm’s business practices.
+Contact us at (619) 278-0020 with questions or to find out how we can help.